The following are requirements of the Dog and Cat Management Act 1995

 You must clean up after your horse and failure to comply can lead to penalties under By-law 6 Foreshore.(PDF, 3MB)

 If you come across a snake visit www.environment.sa.gov.au for information and advice.

 Council only responds to snake removal requests on council land or in council buildings.

 Please call 8384 0666 to request a snake removal from council property.

 Animal and insect keeping can lead to nuisance in the form of dust, odour, noise, pests or safety that has an adverse impact on neighbours ie chickens, roosters, bees or bird feeding.
 If the nuisance animal is a dog, visit our page - Barking dogs.

 If you are impacted by nuisance animals, try to resolve the issue by speaking to the animal owner first.
 Make the owner aware of the impact of the activity in a politely worded letter or conversation.

-If the nuisance persists after you have taken reasonable steps to address the issue, contact our Community Safety Team on 8384 0666.
+If the nuisance persists after you have taken reasonable steps to address the issue, please complete and submit a Nuisance Impact Statement.